opencybersecurityalliance/casp/Plugfests/NextPlugfest/2023-06-13-USC/SweatEquity/sweat_equity_template.md

-# Cydarm Sweat Equity
+# ?OrgName?
+Sweat Equity

-## 1. About Cydarm
+## 1. About ?OrgName?
-add a paragraph or two (keep it short) about Cydarm and what it does.
+add a paragraph or two (keep it short) about ?OrgName? and what it does.

 ## 2. Attendance
-Cydarm intends to have ?N? participant(s):
+?OrgName" intends to have ?N? participant(s):
 * ?x? attending physically
 * ?y? attending virtual-only

-For 'participating countries': Australia
+For 'participating countries': ?USA?

 ## 3. Use Case Sweat Equity Metric
 See [Use Case Sweat Equity](../UseCases/use_case_tech.md) for explanation